Waste management in Australia: States and territories

 The last year in which Queensland imposed a landfill taxation was 2012.
 The emerging discrepancy between the levy legislation in Queensland and New South Wales supported the introduction of waste from interstate within the QLD borders, with the additional effects of pollution originated by transports.

 These dynamics and the dominant role of the levy were confirmed in 2017 by the Supreme Court Judge who was in charge of an investigation commissioned by the Queensland offices.
-According to the investigation, the policy framework adopted by Queensland would had unlikely allowed a decrease in the quantity of waste from interstate.
+According to the investigation, the policy framework adopted by Queensland would have unlikely allowed a decrease in the quantity of waste from interstate.
 The prospect led to the recommendation of the re-introduction of the waste levy, and it was backed up by a positive response by the government.
 The levy is now expected to begin on 1 July 2019, and it will concern 39 out of 77 local government areas.